grandseiken/foundryvtt-multilevel-tokens/README.md

 * **1.0.0**:
   * Overhauled the user interface to make the module easier to use.
 Regions are now configured using a dedicated interface within a tab in the Drawing Configuration window for any applicable drawing.
 It's no longer necessary to add text labels containing special syntax to each drawing.
   * Short descriptive labels are still added (automatically) to each region for clarity, but have no special meaning.
 They can be overridden by editing the label text manually.
+  * Regions are now automatically set to be hidden from players by default.
   * Regions set up using the old mechanism will be automatically updated to the new format.
   * A single drawing may now serve multiple purposes at once.
 For example, a region can be both a teleport and a macro trigger, or both a clone source and a clone target.
   * Removed the global module setting for tinting cloned tokens.
 This can now be configured individually for each clone target region.